pot 0.9.0 copy "pot: ^0.9.0" to clipboard

 Pot is a single-type DI container holding an object of a particular type.

-A pot is usually assigned to a global variable.
-Each pot has a Singleton factory function that is triggered to create an object as needed.
-It is possible to replace the factory or discard the object in a pot at your preferred timing, which is useful for testing as well as for implementing app features.
+Each pot has a Singleton factory function triggered to create an object as needed.
+It is possible to replace the factory or remove the object in a pot at your preferred timing, which is useful for testing as well as for implementing app features.

 Advantages #